QUESTION

 Sixth Assessment Report of the Intergovernmental Panel on Climate Change', Summary for Policymakers, paragraph C.4.6.

-Woodside has no plan to address the associated emissions from Browse.
+What is Woodside's plan to address the associated emissions from Browse?

 FACT